michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 means the later tests won't execute if any of the earlier ones fail which can require running the same tests multiple times until all the serial tests execute.
-These can instead be rewritten to take advantage of fixtures and still run all the tests even if some fail
+These can instead be rewritten to take advantage of fixtures and still run all the tests even if some them fail.
+This should lead to shorter testing cycles.

 ```python tags=["remove_output"]
 %%run_pytest[clean] -qq -s --cache-clear